survivejs/react-book/manuscript/08_building_kanban.md

 ## Setting Up `html-webpack-plugin`

-XXXX

 In our current solution both build and development rely on the same `index.html`.
-That will cause problems as the project expands.
-Instead it's preferable to use `html-webpack-plugin` for this purpose.
-It can generate all the references we need without us having to tweak them manually.
+This is not an ideal situation.
+We might want to customize the production version, use hashed filenames for caching and so on. `html-webpack-plugin` was developed these goals in mind.
+It can generate `index.html` and the needed references within without us having to tweak them manually.

 As a first step hit `npm i html-webpack-plugin --save-dev`.
 Get rid of `build/index.html`.
 We'll generate that dynamically next with some configuration.